 The churchyard is particularly well maintained.
 There was a reorganisation of the ground in the late 1940s so that it is still open for burials.
-Part of the churchyard is a conservation area and there are several plant species in the churchyard that are on the protected list.
-An avenue of native fruit trees was planted in May 2014, to celebrate the Queen's Diamond Jubilee of 2012, this was carried out as a joint activity between the church and the village community.
+An avenue of native fruit trees was planted in May 2014 to celebrate the Queen's Diamond Jubilee of 2012, this was carried out as a joint activity between the church and the village community.
 Some of the non-churchgoing parishioners regularly help with maintenance of the church buildings and land, and this is much appreciated by the congregation.